openstack/openstack-manuals/doc/user-guide-admin/source/dashboard_admin_manage_stacks.rst

 Launch and manage stacks using the Dashboard
 ============================================

-The Orchestration service provides a template-based orchestration engine for the OpenStack cloud, which can be used to create and manage cloud infrastructure resources such as storage, networking, instances, and applications as a repeatable running environment.
+The Orchestration service provides a template-based orchestration engine for the OpenStack cloud.
+Orchestration services create and manage cloud infrastructure resources such as storage, networking, instances, and applications as a repeatable running environment.

-Templates are used to create stacks, which are collections of resources.
+Administrators use templates to create stacks, which are collections of resources.
 For example, a stack might include instances, floating IPs, volumes, security groups, or users.
 The Orchestration service offers access to all OpenStack core services via a single modular template, with additional orchestration capabilities such as auto-scaling and basic high availability.

 For information about: